 - Perform traffic analysis to improve operation

-A detailed traffic analysis will be performed during the PD&E study.
+A detailed traffic analysis was performed during the PD&E study.
 This traffic analysis will consider other improvements (transit, roadway, etc.) planned nearby this project and their effect on traffic flow.
-The goal of this traffic analysis is to minimize delay for the various modes of transportation in the area.

 - Evaluate bridge replacement alternatives